 “When making a cash deposit, please be ready to show a valid ID and deposit only into accounts that list your name,” states a letter received recently by a JPMorgan Chase bank customer.

-A new policy move by Chase — America’s largest bank by assets — will change the way customers can make cash deposits.
-Not only will Chase customers have to show their ID, but they will also have to be a signer on the account in which they hope to make a deposit.
+A new policy move by Chase — the largest bank in America by assets — will change the way many customers make cash deposits.
+Note that this change will not effect deposits of checks or money orders.
+In addition to having to show their valid IDs for deposits to personal and business accounts, the Chase customer will also have to be a signer on the account in which they hope to make a deposit.

 “We are making this policy change for cash deposits only to combat misuse of accounts, including money laundering,” said Suzanne Ryan, a spokeswoman for Chase.

-The new policy, which went into effect March 3, only impacts customers who want to make cash deposits into consumer accounts.
+The new policy, which went into effect March 3, only impacts customers who want to make cash deposits into another person’s account.
 Customers wishing to make cash deposits into business banking accounts can still get by with providing just an ID.

-Better Regulation or a Pain in the Neck?
+Smart regulation or a pain in the neck?

 Does the policy make sense?
 Will it really safeguard more accounts?
 For everyday Americans, the policy seems to be nothing more than a huge inconvenience.
 What should a mother do if she wants to deposit money into her child’s account while he or she studies abroad?
 What about a relative who wants to help out a family member located halfway across the country?
 What if I wanted to deposit money into my brother’s account for his birthday?
 Do these actions constitute as “misuse of accounts?”
 I think not.